OpenTOSCA/container/docs/DeveloperGuide.md

 ### Create an Eclipse Plug-in project

-New Projects that should be belonging to the Container or the RAP UI must be created as Eclipse Plug-in Project (OSGI Bundle)
+New Projects that should belong to the Container or the RAP UI must be created as Eclipse Plug-in Project (OSGI Bundle)

 1. In Eclipse go to "**New**" then "**Other...**" in the File menu.
 2. Select in the list "**Plug-in Project**" and click on "**Next**".